 Oswald Mathias Ungers

-Ungers also taught at various academic institutions around the world, thus helping to spread his ideas and approach to architecture to a new generation of architects.
+Ungers also taught at various academic institutions around the world, helping to spread his ideas and approach to architecture to a new generation of architects.
 He passed away in 2007, but his legacy continues to influence contemporary architectural discourse.

-How the download works?
+How does the download work?

 Free